[Moderate revision–posted 4/25/23 (replaces 2/14/22 edition)]

 (1) Mileage reimbursement is limited to the product of the actual number of miles traveled for business and the maximum mileage reimbursement rate as established by the Texas Legislature each year (see Travel Reimbursement Rates).

-(a) The actual miles traveled is determined by point-to-point itemization, documented by either the employee's odometer records or the shortest distance calculated by MapQuest.
+(a) The actual miles traveled are determined by point-to-point itemization, documented by either the employee's odometer records or the shortest distance calculated by a readily available electronic mapping service.
+The mapping service printout or odometer records must be provided with the travel voucher.

 (2) Employees whose job responsibilities customarily require travel within their designated headquarters may be authorized for a local transportation allowance for this travel.
-The mileage will be actual miles traveled, using the shortest routes possible, and must be properly itemized on a point-to-point basis, sufficiently detailed enough for TTU to verify that number.
+The mileage will be actual miles traveled, using the shortest routes possible, and must be properly itemized on a point-to-point basis with sufficient detail for TTU verification.

-(3) Coordination of travel must occur when two, three, or four state employees employed by the same department travel on the same dates with the same itinerary to conduct the same official state business.
-The state agency may reimburse only one of the state employees riding in the personally owned or leased vehicle.
+(3) Coordination of travel must occur when two or more TTU employees employed by the same department travel on the same dates with the same itinerary to conduct the same official business.
+TTU will only reimburse one of the TTU employees riding in the personally owned or leased vehicle.
 When more than four employees from the same department travel on the same itinerary, only one of every four may be reimbursed for mileage.
 Employees may be reimbursed for mileage incurred to meet or pick up the other employees to coordinate the travel.
+A list of travelers sharing a vehicle should be listed on the voucher.

 (4) Vehicle travel to/from an airport for travel via commercial airlines is reimbursed as follows:

-(a) Mileage between headquarters and the airport is allowed during working hours.
+(a) Mileage between headquarters and the airport is allowed during the hours 9 a.m. to 4 p.m.

-(b) Mileage between the employee's residence and the airport is allowed during non-working hours.
+(b) Mileage between the employee's residence and the airport is allowed outside the above hours.

-(c) The scheduled flight departure time minus one and one-half hour and the actual arrival time determine whether the travel occurs during working or non- working hours.
+(c) The scheduled flight departure time minus two hours and the actual arrival time determine whether the travel occurs during working or non-working hours.

 b.
 Parking and Toll Expenses

-Parking and toll expenses are allowed when travelling in a personally owned, leased, or a rented vehicle.
+Parking and toll expenses are allowed when traveling in a personally owned, leased, or rented vehicle.
 Receipts are required for individual parking and toll expenses that exceed $100.00.
 (Note: Some sponsored projects require receipts for all charges.
-It is the department's responsibility to understand award terms and conditions.)
+It is the department's responsibility to understand award terms and conditions and granting agency's requirements.)

 c.
 Rental Vehicle